<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 • Pass the TSA security check

-How Do Buyers and Sellers Make the Most of a Drone’s Capabilities?
+How Do Home Sellers Make the Most of a Drone’s Capabilities?

-Real estate agents primarily use drones to capture images either in video or photographs for home sale marketing.
-Pro agents know that they aren’t simply selling the brick and mortar of a house, they are selling the “feeling” of home and the lifestyle that accompanies the home.
+Real estate agents primarily use drones to capture images, either in video or photographs, for home sale marketing.
+Pro agents know that they aren’t simply selling the brick-and-mortar of a house; they are selling the “feeling” of home and the lifestyle that accompanies it.

-Not surprisingly, drones are also available to capture interior images.
-A skilled professional is required to pinpoint the best angles without crashing the drone, but spectacular images of grand staircases, vast foyers, and a detailed architectural work are all possibilities.
-Unique sight lines that stand out from routine videos online urge buyers to make a move quickly, lest they lose the option to make an offer.
+Drones can also be used to capture interior images.
+A skilled professional is required to pinpoint the best angles without crashing the drone, and to capture spectacular images of grand staircases, vast foyers, and intricate architectural details.
+Unique sight lines that stand out from routine online videos urge buyers to act quickly, lest they miss the opportunity to make an offer.

 Hiring Professionals for Drone Operations

-The drama and production of a custom movie produced just for your home sale elicits many more relatable feelings than grainy photos ever can.
+The drama and production of a custom movie produced just for your home sale elicit more relatable feelings than grainy photos ever can.
 For buyers, positive vibes spring from viewing mature trees lining a street, while doubts are calmed by verifying the state of the structure itself.

+Wondering how to find a capable drone operator?
 Industry leader Aerobo has a network of drone photographers who may serve your area, but the company suggests contacting local real estate agents for their referrals and suggestions.
-Aerobo also offers this advice for locating qualified photographers,
+Aerobo also offers this advice for locating qualified photographers.

-As DIY agents become proficient with the handling of drones, and additional professional drone businesses open for contractual use, the aerial industry will continue to grow and become an in-demand service for both buyers and sellers.
+As DIY agents become proficient in handling drones and additional professional drone businesses open for contractual use, the aerial industry will continue to grow and become an in-demand service for home sellers.

 For now, real estate groups must make the financial decision to contract out for professional drone videos and photography or invest in personnel for training, licensing, and the initial purchase of the collective UAS.